NIFCLOUD-mbaas/AndroidAdvancePush/readme-en.md

 layout: false
 ## Preparation
 If you have not registered an account with NIFCLOUD mobile backend yet<br>
-[Service Site](https://mbaas.nifcloud.com/en/) Click the "Free Registration" button in the upper right corner<br>
+[Service Site](https://mbaas.nifcloud.com/en/) Click the "Sign up" button in the upper right corner<br>
 to register your account.

 ![mBaaS検索](readme-image-en/mBaaS無料登録.png)